CashewQueso/Advanced-Cookie-Collector/README.txt

 It features three independent modules that can run simultaneously or separately:
 1. Base Clicker: Rapid clicks on the big cookie & Golden Cookie hunting.
 2. Auto-Shop: Automates the Godzamok buy/sell cycle.
-3. Auto-Cast: Automatically clicks "Force the Hand of Fate" on a timer.
+3. Auto-Cast: Automatically clicks "Force the Hand of Fate" when available.

 The script uses a "state machine" approach, meaning you can toggle these features on and off independently without stopping the script.